rewindio/github-pr-auditor/README.md

 The auditor can also be deployed to AWS via [aws-sam-cli](https://github.com/aws/aws-sam-cli).
 It requires an existing S3 bucket.

-It works by running the auditor code in a lambda on a schedule (Amazon CloudWatch Events), keeping track of the last successful run in an AWS SSM parameter.
+It works by running the auditor code in AWS Lambda on a schedule (Amazon CloudWatch Events), keeping track of the last successful run time in a Parameter Store parameter.

 ### Requirements